oden-lang/oden-lang.github.io/src/motivation-and-goals.md

 first iterations of Oden.
 To be extra clear, *this is currently an experimental language and it might change drastically*.

-* A LISP-like language **inspired by Scheme and Clojure** compiling to Go.
-Not perhaps a "real LISP", at least not until macros are implemented.
+* A language **inspired by Haskell, Scheme and Clojure** compiling to Go.
+Not perhaps a "real" LISP.
 * Oden should feature a safe but versatile type system - more flexible than the one in Go and at least as safe.
 * Generics.